cheng2zhang/tempering/prog/NAMD/README.thstat.md

 #### Monitoring the distribution of the (reduced) kinetic energy

-To monitor the distribution of the kinetic energy, we further supply the following options
+To monitor the distribution of the kinetic energy, we supply the following options:
 ```
 keHist               on
 keHistBin            1.0